binaryphile/binaryphile.github.io/_posts/2022-01-08-environment-variables.md

 So we're almost done here.
 The last thing to do is determine *where* to add this line.
 There's generally four options:

+-   ~/.bash_profile
 -   ~/.profile
--   ~/.bash_profile
+-   ~/.bash_login
 -   ~/.bashrc (not really an option, but you might think so)
--   ~/.bash_login (also not an option)

-As we saw in the diagram from the [last part], all three of these files are normally somewhere in the mix of shell startup.
+As we saw in the diagram from the [last part], all four of these files are normally somewhere in the mix of shell startup.
 It gets confusing though.
 Without going into extraordinary detail, the usual place is .bash_profile.